By Kristina White; Educator, Certified Classical Homeopath, CCH

 Bombyx, Tomato Hornworm

 A test was performed to identify if homeopathy can eliminate or deter the tomato hornworm from a crop of tomato plants.
 The tomato hornworms are one of the most aggressive and troublesome pests to a farmer’s tomato crop and removed manually in many cases where only organic practices are followed.
 We applied the homeopathic remedy Bombyx.
-Bombyx is derived from a silk moth.
+Bombyx processionea is derived from the oak processionary moth.
 To provide a control group, we only sprayed one of the four rows of the tomato crop.
 There were approximately seventy-five plants in the row treated with the homeopathic remedy.

 It is important to note, the plants were full grown, without any prior homeopathic or pesticide or herbicide treatment and the tomato hornworms had already started foraging on the plants.
 The bombyx remedy was prepared in a 1 Liter handheld sprayer.
 The sprayer was new and sterilized with hot water.
 Approximately 50 grains of Bombyx 8C was mixed with well water.
 The stems and base of the plant were sprayed with the focus being at the base for best root absorption.
 The spraying was performed in early evening to avoid any leaf burn from sunlight and to allow for the remedy to be fully absorbed.